How to Avoid Homebuyer's Remorse

 If you’re a homeowner, there’s a 25 percent chance that you wish you hadn’t bought your current home.

-That’s according to a recent survey conducted by the real estate brokerage Redfin.
-They found that 1 out of every 4 homeowners would not have bought the house they currently own if they had the opportunity to go back and do it again.
+That’s according to a survey conducted by the real estate brokerage Redfin.
+They found that 1 out of every 4 homeowners wouldn't have bought the house they currently own if they had the opportunity to go back and do it again.

 There are a lot of reasons why people come to eventually regret purchasing their home.
 Sometimes they find that they don’t love the neighborhood like they thought they would.
 Sometimes the house comes with more maintenance and upkeep issues than they had anticipated.
 Sometimes the house simply isn’t big enough.

 One of the biggest differences, however, appears to be financial capacity.
-Of current homeowners with a combined household income above $100,000, only 13 percent are remorseful of their purchase.
+Of current homeowners with a combined household income above $100,000, only 13% are remorseful of their purchase.
 Of those with a total income below $100,000, however, nearly one-third wish they hadn’t purchased their current home.

 Homeownership is a big deal, and it’s usually a goal folks work years towards achieving.
 So don’t let homeownership become a nightmare.
 Do the work and find a house that fits your personality and your goals – something you’ll love today and 30 years from now.